garrandall/popular-music-data/tracks/the-lucky-one-faith-hill.md

   start_date: '2006-06-03'
 ---

-So hot outside all i can wear
+So hot outside all I can wear
 Is these cut off overalls
 And these sandals on my feet
-But i emptied my pockets for a bus ticket
+But I emptied my pockets for a bus ticket
-So i could sit there on a broken seat
+So I could sit there on a broken seat
-I got no place i should go
+I got no place I should go
 I got no worries you know
 Second or seventh street
 It doesn't matter to me

 'cause you're mine
-That's all i need to know
+That's all I need to know
 The sunshine's everywhere we go
 It's so right cause i've got you to hold
 Every night yeah
 I'm the lucky one
 I'm the lucky one

-Well i pulled back down to my upstreet apartment
+Well I pulled back down to my upstreet apartment
 And the air never works in that old place
-Twenty-seven and i thought i'd be further along
+Twenty-seven and I thought i'd be further along
 Than just this rented space
 I got no papers to read
 I got no cable tv
-And i got no places to be
+And I got no places to be
 I got no people to meet